When should a cocktail be shaken and when should it be stirred? It's one of the burning questions of the bar and one of much debate.

-As you browse cocktail recipes you will notice that some instruct you to shake while others suggest that the drink be stirred.
-The debate of shaken versus stirred cocktails is hot, especially when talking about the famous Martini or any of the other spirit-only cocktail recipes out there.
+As you browse cocktail recipes you will notice that some instruct you to shake while others suggest that you stir the drink.
+The debate of shaken versus stirred cocktails is hot, especially when talking about the famous martini or any of the other spirit-only cocktail recipes out there.

 Is there a theory behind which method to choose?

-Yes, there is a general rule (as rules go in bartending).
+Yes, there is a general rule (as rules go in bartending, anyway).
 There are always exceptions, so it is best to follow a recipe's instructions or experiment with both to see which method makes the best cocktail in your eyes.

-Shake cocktails when they include fruit juices, cream liqueurs, simple syrup, sour mix, egg, dairy or any other thick or flavorful mixers.
+The rules say that you should shake cocktails when the recipe includes fruit juices, cream liqueurs, simple syrup, sour mix, egg, dairy, or any other thick or flavorful mixers.
 Essentially, use the shake whenever you need to ensure that every ingredient is fully integrated into the finished drink's flavor.

 Stir cocktails that include distilled spirits or very light mixers only.
-Stirring is a more gentle technique for mixing cocktails and is used to delicately combine the drinks with a perfect amount of dilution from the ice.
+Stirring is a gentler technique for mixing cocktails, though it's often done for at least 30 seconds, which is longer than the typical shake.
+It is used to delicately combine the drinks with a perfect amount of dilution from the ice.

 Many gin and whiskey cocktails are stirred because shaking is said to "bruise" the spirit (though that is also up for debate).

-This "rule" refers to cocktails and not necessarily mixed drinks that are built directly in the glass (think Vodka Tonic).
+This shaken versus stirred "rule" refers to cocktails and not necessarily mixed drinks which are built directly into the glass (think vodka tonic and screwdriver).
 These are almost always stirred and served with a sipstick or straw for further, fine-tuned stirring as the drink is consumed.

-The point of either shaking or stirring (beyond mixing the ingredients, of course) is to add dilution to drinks from the ice.
-If either technique is done properly, the agitation will add the perfect amount of ice-cold water and bring your cocktails into balance.
+The point of either shaking or stirring (beyond mixing the ingredients, of course) is to add dilution from the ice.
+If either technique is done properly, the agitation will add the perfect amount of ice-cold water and bring the flavor of your cocktails into balance.